Eating disorders: Understanding anorexia and bulimia

 An emphasis in Western culture on the attractiveness of a thin figure may lead people to become obsessed with achieving an impossible ideal.

-People with eating disorders can also have problems with depression and obsessive-compulsive disorder, according to the NIMH.
+People with eating disorders can also have problems with depression and obsessive-compulsive disorder, according to the NIMH and APA.

 People with eating disorders often deny they have a problem.
 This makes it harder for concerned friends or relatives to help them.
 Many times they don't get treatment until they're dangerously thin or malnourished.